jcleary/halloween-on-hill-top/index.md

 ---

-🍁🍂 We wanted to thank you all so much for all your support, and all your donations, over the past few years.
-We've done six spooky tours (and one spine-chilling graveyard!) since 2016.

-For Halloween 2023 we are planning to decorate the outside of our house in [aid of Cancer Research]({{ site.donations-url }}).
+🍁🍂 For Halloween 2023 we are decorating the outside of 21 Hill Top in [aid of Cancer Research]({{ site.donations-url }}).
 I feel a spooky graveyard coming on...
 The decorations will be up on:
 - Sunday 29th 5-8pm
 - Monday 30th 5-8pm
 - Tuesday 31st October (Halloween!)
 5-8pm

 Hope you can come and take a look!

-As you know, our family, with the help of some fab friends, put on a 'spooky tour' every Halloween in aid of Cancer Research UK.
+As you know, our family, with the help of some fab friends, usually put on a 'spooky tour' every Halloween in [aid of Cancer Research UK]({{ site.donations-url }}).
 Sadly, it looks like 2022's 'Facility 21' tour was our last.
 The vast majority of our amazing scare team (of twenty!) have just gone off to Monster University!!
 And we can't run a terrifying tour without our actors!

+We wanted to thank you all so much for all your support, and all your donations, over the past few years.
+We’ve done six spooky tours (and one spine-chilling graveyard!) since 2016.

-Thanks so much,
+Thanks so much again,<br>
 Sally, John and Team Halloween!
 Xxx 🍂🍁🍂